viamage/WaterJebus/README.md

 - It's quite hard to force multiple zones to "repulse each other", causes players' islands to be generated near each other.

+### Instructions

+Fork & clone this repo inside yours `HotA_RMGTemplates' folder.
+Or [Download Zip](https://github.com/viamage/WaterJebus/archive/master.zip) and do the same.

 ### Contribution

 Fork, make a ticket for discussions and PR of your local version to develop branch!

+Keep description of changes in the commit message.